Furever-Homes/T3A2-Part-B/README.md

 ![Epic 6th March 2025](/docs/Jira/sprint%204.PNG)

-### Testing
+## Testing

+#### Successful Registration
 ![Successful Registration](<docs/testing-images/User Register success.png>)

 Upon meeting requirements for registration, users will receive a message saying "User registered successfully".
-If requirements are not meant, they will retrieve an error, for example if an invalid email is provided, or the email is already in use.
+If requirements are not met, they will receive an error, for example if an invalid email is provided, or the email is already in use.

+#### Failed Registration
 ![Failed Registration](<docs/testing-images/User Register reject.PNG>)

+#### Successful Login
 ![Successful Login Screenshot](<docs/testing-images/User login success.PNG>)

+#### Failed Login
 ![Failed Login Screenshot](<docs/testing-images/User login reject.png>)

+#### User submits application successfully
 ![Submit an application](<docs/testing-images/Submit application.PNG>)

 When an application has been submitted by a user successfully, an acknowledgement will be sent and the application will be placed in "Pending" status by default.

+#### Admin Create Pet Listing
 ![Create pet listing](<docs/testing-images/Create pet.PNG>)

 Successful addition of a pet listing.

+#### Deleting a pet listing by admin
 ![Delete pet listing](<docs/testing-images/Delete pet.PNG>)

+#### Admin retrieve all applications
 ![Retrieve all applications](<docs/testing-images/Get all applications.PNG>)

+#### Retrieve applications with filter applied
 ![Retrieve all applications with applied filter](<docs/testing-images/Get all applications with filter.PNG>)

-Admin can retrieve all applications, regardless of status.
+Admin can retrieve all submitted applications, regardless of status.
 Above is a screenshot of the filter being applied, only showing applications for Dogs in Sydney.

+#### Application successfully approved
 ![Application approved message](<docs/testing-images/ApproveReject Application.PNG>)

-Using the route applications/:applicationId/approve OR /reject, Administrators are able to approve or reject pending applications.
+Using the route applications/:applicationId/approve OR /reject, Administrators are able to approve/reject pending applications.

 ![Application already processed message](<docs/testing-images/ApproveReject Application processed.PNG>)

-If an application has already been processed by another admin staff and it attemps to be processed again, a message will be sent to Admin saying it has already been processed.
+If an application has already been processed by another admin and they attempt to be process again, a message will be sent to Admin saying it has already been processed.

+#### Adding Pets to Favourites
 ![Add pet to favourites](<docs/testing-images/favourite pet.PNG>)

 ![Remove pet from favourites](<docs/testing-images/remove pet from favourites.PNG>)